JuicyJah/juicy-logs-kit-svelte/README.md

 This package is meant to abstract the boiler plate of sending logs and events to the Juicy Logs servers, as well as subscribing to the event pubsub.

+Signup for a free account at https://logs.juicyjah.com/signup and take the first step to a fresh and painless app logging and event pub/sub experience.

 ## How to use
 1. Install the package with npm
 ```